TedHusted/awake/awake.md/awake.md

 Pheobe looks at Oceanus.
 She glances towards the ansible console.
 Oceanus nods.
 Phoebe strides across the room.

-Phoebe types a frantic message by ansible to Othala.
+Phoebe links a frantic message by ansible to Othala.
 The Vanir homeworld is forty light years away, orbiting Zeta Reticuli, but they need to know.

+“Terra has fallen!”

 Behind her, the door to the Command Center explodes inward.

-“Terra has fallen!”

-The console blinks SEND?, and the power goes out.
+The console blinks SEND? as the power goes out.

 ----